precipice/campfire_export/README.md

 ## Exporting ##

-Just run `ruby bin/campfire_export` and your transcripts will be exported into a `campfire` directory in the current directory, with subdirectories for each site/room/year/month/day.
+Just run `campfire_export` and your transcripts will be exported into a `campfire` directory in the current directory, with subdirectories for each site/room/year/month/day.
 In those directories, any uploaded files will be saved with their original filenames, in a directory named for the upload ID (since transcripts often have the same filename uploaded multiple times, e.g.